leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 When a Lean document is opened, the InfoView is automatically displayed next to the text document.
 It can always be toggled using the ['Infoview: Toggle Infoview'](command:lean4.toggleInfoview) command or by using `Ctrl+Shift+Enter` (`Cmd+Shift+Enter`).
 To stop the InfoView from automatically opening, the 'Lean 4 > Infoview: Auto Open' setting can be disabled.

+The InfoView can be moved into a seperate window for use on a second monitor by right-clicking the InfoView tab and clicking 'Move into New Window'.

 The [CSS style](https://github.com/leanprover/vscode-lean4/blob/master/lean4-infoview/src/infoview/index.css) of the InfoView can be configured using the 'Lean 4 > Infoview: Style' setting.

 #### Sections